 Certifiers in categories A4, B1, C1-C16, D1 and E1 are not required to report data, but their existing, legislated recordkeeping requirements still apply.

 Data is submitted throughout the development process, from PCA appointment to the issue of the final occupation certificate.
 It includes details of the development, parties involved, critical stage inspections, certificates and notices.
 Download a summary of the required data fields.

-Councils and certifiers will be able to choose from three reporting options:
+Councils and certifiers can choose from three reporting options:

 - API (application programming interface)

 - SFTP (secure file transfer protocol)

 - CertAbility app for mobile and tablet (iOS / Apple and Android).